 Trademark Renewal or Cancellation

-Once the registration is received the trademark is protected for 10 years from the date of filing.
-The trademark can be renewed as many times as you wish.
+You can renew the trademark as many times as you wish.
 The cost of renewals are the same as the registration fee.

-Furthermore, the trademark registration may be cancelled at any time.
+Furthermore, you can cancel your trademark registration at any time.

 International Trademark Registration